erizov/Professor/semester_9/lecture_56_os_performance/performance_profiling/README.md

 ### Comprehension

 1. Can you explain how PEffectivenessProfiling works in your own words?
-2. What is the key insight or algorithm that makes Performance Profiling efficient?
+2. What is the key insight or approach that makes Performance Profiling efficient?

 ### Analysis